Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ![Basic Scan result](./images/BN-scan8.png)

 ## Setup the VM To Accept Authenticated Scans and rescan after providing credentials to Nessus
-- Next, we setup Nessus our virtual machine Go to Configuration → Credentials → New Credential.
+- Next, we goto to the VM and launch the service.
+Go to Configuration → Credentials → New Credential.
 Name / Comment → “Azure VM Credentials”.
 Allow Insecure Use: Yes.
 Username: azureuser.
 Password: Cyberlab123!, Save.
 Go to Configuration → Targets → CLONE the Target we made before.
 NEW Name / Comment: “Azure Vulnerable VMs - Credentialed Scan”.
 - Create a new Task: Title the "Name" and "Comment" as “Scan - Azure Vulnerable VMs”.
 Select “Azure Vulnerable VMs” as Scan Targets → .
 Save the Task.
 “Start” the “Scan - Azure Vulnerable VMs” Task by clicking the play button.
 ![Unauthenticated Scan](./images/unauthenticated4.png)
 ![Unauthenticated Scan](./images/unauthenticated5.png)